Learn how to say “dinner” and other Spanish words using the award-winning Rosetta Stone app.

 Hemos invitado a la familia entera para el almuerzo del domingo. / We’re having the whole family over for lunch on Sunday.

-Vamos a hacer una comida en el parque para celebrar nuestro aniversario. / We’re going to organize a dinner in the park for our anniversary.
+Vamos a hacer una comida en el parque para celebrar nuestro aniversario. / We’re going to organise a dinner in the park for our anniversary.

 As complicated as Spanish can be at the start, remember that you don’t have to tackle all the options at once.
 Even with something like “dinner,” getting a handle on the most basic “la cena” is going to work pretty well in most circumstances.
 As you progress on your learning journey, you can slowly incorporate other words with more nuanced meanings.